Leverage the power of SOC reports in your organization

 Your customers need assurance that their data is safe.
 It is imperative to have your technology policies and procedures evaluated.
-Service Organization Control (SOC) Reports can provide this confidence to your stakeholders, customers and their auditors.
+System and Organization Controls (SOC) Reports can provide this confidence to your stakeholders, customers, and their auditors.

 The following reports provide information about your controls to help your customers assess and address the risks associated with your services.
 (For a detailed comparison, please reference the AICPA.)

 - SOC 1 Report: A detailed description of your internal controls over financial reporting that impact your customers, so that your customers meet the needs of their management, auditors, and other stakeholders.